gabrielachavez2019/RNA_in_water/README.md

 Execute pdb2gmx by issuing the following command

 `
-gmx pdb2gmx -f ZIKA.pdb -o ZIKA_processed.gro -water spce -ignh
+gmx pdb2gmx -f pknot.pdb -o pknot_processed.gro -water spce -ignh
 `

 The structure will be processed by pdb2gmx, and you will be prompted to choose a force field: